Table of Contents

 So, What Is Python 3?

-Python 3 is the latest major version of Python.
+Python 3 is the latest major version of Python, released in 2008 to address design flaws and limitations in Python 2.

 It was released in 2008 as an improvement over the older version, Python 2.
 The goal of Python 3 was to fix old design issues and make the language more consistent.